Battery sensor: how it works, problems, checking, battery replacement

 Honda Civic battery sensor

 In some cars, using a scan tool, a mechanic can check the state of charge (SOC), the state of health and other parameters of the battery.
 You can find the proper diagnostic procedure in the service manual for your vehicle.
-We posted several links where you can get access to a service manual at the bottom of this article.
+We posted a list of websites offering paid access to service manuals for different cars at the bottom of this article

 If there is a fault related to the battery sensor, the first step is to check it visually for corrosion, cracks, physical damage, loose battery terminals or battery cable connections, corroded pins at the connector or broken wires.
 If there are any added electrical accessories that are connected directly to the negative terminal bypassing the battery sensor, this may also cause problems.

-Replacing/charging a battery in a vehicle with a battery sensor
+Replacing/charging the battery in the vehicle with a battery sensor

 Intelligent Battery Sensor, Jeep Cherokee

 For example, some vehicles with the Stop/Start system have an Absorbed Glass Mat (AGM) 12-volt battery, which is sensitive to overcharging.
-When replacing, an owner's manual may recommend using only the AGM battery.
+When replacing, the owner's manual may recommend using only the AGM battery.